DELIVERING VALUE BEYOND ELECTRICITY

 - We continuously add economic renewable energy resources to maintain stable power costs, diversified power supply, and help achieve long-term clean energy goals.

 - We have a robust peak shaving program that helps us reduce the purchase of expensive power during high load periods.
-Watch our video to learn how we can work together to shave the peak.

 We’re here to help and are always working for you — our members.
 Contact us if you have questions about your bill or ways to save energy.